A comet is a small body in space. Its study was a matter of great interest to astronomers like Sir Edmond Halley.

-A comet is made up mainly of ice, dust, and different forms of gases.
-The nature of the components differ from comet to comet.
-The central part of a comet that looks like a ball, is termed as the nucleus.
-The nucleus is principally made up of ice and frozen gases.
+Although it differs for comets, A Comet comprises mainly of ice, dust and different gases.
+The central of a comet is termed as the nucleus.
+The nucleus is made up of ice and frozen gases.
 The frozen components also include other compounds, like ammonia, methane, and carbon dioxide.
 Due to its composition, it often resembles a huge ball of dirt and snow.

 It is also believed by some astronomers, that the nucleus is rather fragile, because several comets have split into parts without any explicable reason, except immense velocity.